m-reza-rahman/weblogic-kubernetes-operator/documentation/site/content/managing-domains/major-weblogic-version-upgrade/major-version-upgrade.md

 ./pv-pvc-helper.sh -n sample-domain1-ns -c sample-domain1-pvc-rwm1 -m /share -i wls14120:fmw
 ```

-Once the pod is deployed, you can follow the instruction to `kubectl exec` into the pod's terminal session.
+After the pod is deployed, you can follow the instruction to `kubectl exec` into the pod's terminal session.

 #### Upgrade Assistant

 This utility is for upgrading schemas in a JRF database.
-It will detect if any schema needs to be upgraded, then upgrade the schemas, and also upgrade the system owned schema version table.
+It will detect if any schema needs to be upgraded, then upgrade the schemas, and also upgrade the system-owned schema version table.

-If you have not deploy a WebLogic Server pod yet, see [Deploy Server Pod](#deploy-a-weblogic-server-pod-attaching-a-persistent-volume)
+If you have not yet deployed a WebLogic Server pod, see [Deploy Server Pod](#deploy-a-weblogic-server-pod-attaching-a-persistent-volume).

-From the `pvhelper` pod,
+From the `pvhelper` pod:

-To discover all the command line options.
+To discover all the command-line options.

 ```shell
 cd $ORACLE_HOME/oracle_common/upgrade/bin
 ./ua -help
 ```

-Create a file named `response.txt` with this content and modify any `<TODO:`  matching your environment.
+Create a file named `response.txt` with this content and modify any `<TODO:` to match your environment.

 ```
 # This is a response file for the Fusion Middleware Upgrade Assistant.